High-speed rail in France

 France has a large network of high-speed rail lines.
 As of June 2021, the French high-speed rail network comprises 2800 km of tracks, making it one of the largest in Europe and the world.
 As of early 2023, new lines are being constructed or planned.
 The first French high-speed railway, the LGV Sud-Est, linking the suburbs of Paris and Lyon, opened in 1981.

-In addition to serving destinations across France, the high-speed rail system is also connected to the United Kingdom, Spain, Belgium, the Netherlands, Luxembourg, Germany, Switzerland, and Italy.
-The SNCF, France's state-owned rail company, operates both a premium service (TGV inOui) and a budget service (Ouigo).
-The French national high-speed rail network follows the spoke-and-hub model, centered on Paris.
-Besides its main operator, the SNCF, it is also used by Eurostar, Thalys, Deutsche Bahn, Trenitalia France, RENFE, and the Swiss Federal Railways.
+In addition to serving destinations across France, the high-speed rail network is also connected to the United Kingdom, Spain, Belgium, the Netherlands, Luxembourg, Germany, Switzerland and Italy.
+SNCF, France's state-owned rail company and the network’s main operator, runs both a premium service (TGV inOui) and a budget service (Ouigo).
+The French national high-speed rail network follows the spoke-and-hub model, centred on Paris.
+Besides SNCF, it is also used by Eurostar, Thalys, Deutsche Bahn, Trenitalia France, RENFE, and the Swiss Federal Railways.